 Never - no light, no sound

 Sound - no light, sound

 Out Only - light (for out balls only), sound (for out balls only)

 Custom settings enable you to select exactly how the device should signal when a call is made.
 There is a close call option so that call IN are made only when the ball is very close to the line.

 Power User screen

 If you press seven times the Wi-Fi name in the Advanced screen, you can access the Power User screen.
-This screen is for advanced users and offers a few unofficial tweaks that might be useful, that will give you more control on the device and that usually are silently integrated in future firmware once they have matured enough.
+This screen is for advanced users and offers a few unofficial tweaks and features that will give you more control on the device and that are usually integrated in the next firmware once they have matured enough.

 You can enable a filter on noise for the microphone.

 You can read the temperature of the processor in ° Celsius.
 It's normal if this temperature becomes high (80°C to 100°C) as it measures the internal temperature of the processor - this is not the temperature of the device casing.

 Close Calls (default: normal): If experimental, the ball is recalculated during close calls for better accuracy of line calling.
 This is new, therefore experimental.
 It can lead to more accurate calls but it can also lead to more errors.